liyanage/xcode-text-macros/README.md

 [BBEdit](http://www.barebones.com/products/bbedit/) uses for its clippings.

 Xcode’s macro system is very powerful.
-The first step to harnessing that power for your daily coding is to start using the macros that are already in Xcode:
+The first step to harnessing that power for your daily coding is to start using the macros that are already there:

 * Assigning keyboard shortcuts to the most often used ones is *highly* recommended, especially to get one of the coolest macro features, cycle lists.
 Cycle lists link together related macros and let you quickly flip through them by repeatedly pressing the shortcut.
+While Xcode switches from variant to variant, it preserves your wrapped selected text (see next item) and replaces just the macro code around it.
-This is very useful for variants of similar constructs such as `if ()` statements or method definitions, for example.
+  Cycle lists are useful for variants of similar constructs such as `if ()` statements or method definitions.
 Until recently I didn’t know about cycle lists.
-The cheat sheet shows you which macros are part of a cycle list.
+The cheat sheet shows you which macros are grouped together in such a list.
 * Another great feature that’s easier to use with keyboard shortcuts is the ability of some macros to wrap selected text.
 Again this is useful for block statements such as `if ()`, especially in combination with the previous